 The 4 Ps of marketing = product, price, placement (in the sense of distribution) and promotion

-In order to conquer new markets, the industry bets on an ever broader variety of products.
-So much so that the supply of SSBs today is enormous.
+In order to conquer new markets, the industry bets on a so much broader variety of products that the supply of SSBs today is enormous.

 By targeting each sliver of the market and broadening product lines, companies seek to stand out from the field.
 There is a SSB for each type of consumer.